ChrisEssery/group-project/Portfolio/Conclusion.md

 - *ADD MORE IDEAS/FLESH OUT THE IDEAS BELOW* -

 ### Adding more games
+EDIT
 One possible extension concerns adding more games to the platform.
 When we began this project we planned to have four games to choose from.
 However, after scoping the project we realised that this was too ambitious.
 Instead, we decided it would be better to deploy a fully-functioning MVP with two games at an early stage in the agile cycle than to deploy one with four games at the very end of the the lifecycle.
 There is also scope to go beyond four games, and add a number of different games with different gaming categories such as cognitively challenging games, memory games, fun games, social games, cooperative games.

 However, this extension would have to be moderated since the core idea behind our application is to connect older adults together and make sure that that the platform is easy enough to use so that their lower levels of digital literacy don't exclude them from using our product.

+Firstly, expanding on the multiplayer of our app would be paramount upon releasing of the app to the public.
+The app currently does not include any form of matchmaking and is limited to just two players within one gaming session.
+Obviously, the implementation of the matchmaking is too substantial to be fully implemented due to the time constraints.
+This is a good step to take the app forward should it be released to the public.

+Another aspect of the app which could be further extended is the selection of games.
+Originally we were expecting around four games to try to incorporate into our app.
+However, alongside working in the video and other functionality this was not feasible.
+The flexibility of our app allows us to easily add more games for the users to enjoy and would be a great direction to expand on.

 ### Difficulty level